About this course

 Teaching and assessment

-- Written assessments and online assessments and work based assessments
+- Written and online and work based assessments

 - The College welcomes contact with parents/guardians of students who are under 18